tasnia07/Arc-One-Mobile-Automation/README.md

-# ARC One Mobile App – Appium Automation Tests
+# Arc One Mobile App – Appium Automation Tests
 Automated test scripts for the Arc One Mobile App using Python + Appium on a real Android device.
 This project covers key test scenarios, including navigation, form submissions, and validation checks.